Xelieu/xelieu.github.io/docs/jp-lazy-guide/updatingAnkiLapisFormat.md

 - This is how to update `Lapis` Format to fix bugs or just get an actual update

+!!!warning Make sure to backup your cards first
+    You must `backup` your deck just to be safe

+    1. On Anki, right click your `deck`
+    2. Select `Export`
+    3. Make sure these options are checked: `Include scheduling information`, `Include Deck presets`, `Include Media`

 ---

 ### Download and Install